frkatona/frkatona.github.io/testbench/scroller.md

 # to-do
+ - metronome functionality with more style?
+ - song name at top
+ - be sure that it's scrollable back up or at least a button to help
+ - animation for song list

  - get global css working for dark mode
  - get metronome working and more intuitive and less obstructive for phone
  - get the font size working